akmeraki/Behavioral-Cloning-Udacity/README.md

 There are three main steps to data preprocessing:
 - Data is split into Training and validation data and visualized.
-- Color space conversion - the image color space is converted from RGB to YUV format,a as this helps the nvidia model to learn better as prosed from the nividia paper.
+- Color space conversion - the image color space is converted from RGB to YUV format,as this helps the nvidia model to learn better as prosed from the nividia paper.
 - Resizing the image from (320px, 160px) original size to (200px, 66px) using OpenCV resize.
 - Normalization - scaling the data to the range of 0-1